mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/quick-start/index.md

     cd konvoy-quickstart
     ```

-    <p class="message--warning"><strong>WARNING: </strong>This directory for state information is required for performing future operations on your cluster.
+    This directory for state information is required for performing future operations on your cluster.
-    The state files stored in this directory are required to tear down a cluster.
+    For example, state files stored in this directory are required to tear down a cluster.
-    If the state information or this directory is deleted, you must perform a manual cleanup to destroy this cluster.</p>
+    If you were to delete the state information or this directory, destroying the cluster would require you to manually perform clean-up tasks.

-1. Move the Konvoy files extracted from the tarball into this `konvoy-quickstart` directory.

-    <p class="message--note"><strong>NOTE: </strong>You can use the <code>konvoy_v1.8.1</code> directory that was created when extracting the tarball.
-    It is important to use the working directory that contains the <code>konvoy</code> application files.</p>

-1. Authorize your AWS security credentials so you can deploy to your AWS cloud account.

 1. Deploy with all of the default settings and addons by running the following command:

     ```bash
     konvoy up
-    ```

-    <p class="message--note"><strong>NOTE: </strong>In order to use <code>konvoy</code> as a command, you have to add the <code>konvoy</code> file to your $PATH and run <code>chmod +x /usr/local/bin/konvoy</code>.</p>

-    If you do not add `konvoy` to your path, you can run Konvoy CLI commands by adding `./` in front of any Konvoy command.
-    The above command would be this:

-    ```bash
-    ./konvoy up
     ```

     The `konvoy up` command performs the following tasks: